Brow71189/SwiftCam/README.md

 for a handler to be correctly recognized:

 1. The new python module must be in the same folder as all other source code files of this package
-2. The filename of the new module must end with "_supply.py"
+2. The filename of the new module must end with `_supply.py`
-3. The new module must implement a class whose name ends with "_camera"
+3. The new module must implement a class whose name ends with `_camera`

-The easiest way is to take the random example camera "random_example_supply.py" and edit it.
+The easiest way is to take the random example camera `random_example_supply.py` and edit it.
 As you can see there, the camera is immediately started when an instance of the camera class is created.
-The `__init__` method has to take the url as a first argument and accept the keyword arguments "user", "password" and "max_framerate".
+The `__init__` method has to take the url as a first argument and accept the keyword arguments `user`, `password` and `max_framerate`.
-Passing images is done by a buffer class of which the camera has to hold an instance under the attribute "buffer".
+Passing images is done by a buffer class of which the camera has to hold an instance under the attribute `buffer`.
 The easiest way is to use the buffer code shipped with this package.
 Images in the buffer have to be either numpy arrays or PIL Image objects.
-They can be sent to the buffer by calling "buffer.put(image)".
+They can be sent to the buffer by calling `buffer.put(image)`.
-The camera class also has to implement a method "close" which should take care of stopping the loop that puts images into the buffer.
+The camera class also has to implement a method `close` which should take care of stopping the loop that puts images into the buffer.

 ¹ www.nion.com/swift